MoonFalcon/swim-stack/readme.md

-# Swim-Stack
+# swim-stack

-## About the project

-This repository contains a helm chart that installs mongo and the `devops-practical` node.js application as well as terraform files to build out an EKS cluster and its dependencies.
+`swim-stack` contains files to deploy the devops-practical application and all of its infrastructure dependencies

 ## Design